 - I have a question not answered in this documentation.
 Who do I contact?

 How do I enroll for WiscAlerts-Text Messaging?When should I register for WiscAlerts-Text Messaging?

 This is a voluntary opt in program for faculty, staff and students post 2015-2016 school year.
-All incoming freshman starting the 2015-2016 school year were automatically enrolled upon registration.
-You can continue to subscribe via the My UW-Madison portal, utilizing a search for WiscAlert.
+All incoming freshman starting in the 2015-2016 school year, and thereafter, were automatically enrolled upon registration.
+You can opt-in or opt-out by changing your status using the My UW-Madison portal at my.wisc.edu.

-Log in to the My UW portal, search WiscAlert on the top search bar, choose the green launch button and look for the WiscAlerts logo.
+Log in to the My UW portal, search "WiscAlerts" on the top search bar, choose the green launch button and choose the link that says "WiscAlerts".
 Your university provided email should already appear here.
 After you have registered your cell phone number, all WiscAlerts-Text Messaging messages will arrive from 67283 or 226787.
 It is recommended that you store these numbers to your cell phone and label them "WiscAlerts."Can I sign-up multiple cell phone numbers when I register?

 As soon as possible after you arrive on the UW-Madison campus.Does this service cost anything to sign up?